Ever since opening its doors to the world in the 70s, China has experienced a period of rapid growth and change.

 10. Booking hotels in China

-Booking.com offer free cancellation on most rooms.
+Booking.com has over 50,000 properties in China including hotels, apartments, and hostels.
+You get free cancellation on most rooms.
 And their book now, pay later at check-in system allows you to lock in that rate with some flexibility.
-Just check the booking conditions per room type and you’ll have piece of mind when booking through them.
+Check current hotel prices.

 11. Travel insurance for China